Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.
+> Life has the name of life, but in reality it is death.

 <!-- QUOTE_END -->